Use secure URLs to protect calendars

 Creating secure URLs is an advanced, developer-level procedure.

+This topic describes how you can create secure URLs by using PHP or ASP.Net with C#.
 The minimum requirements that you must meet before you attempt to create secure URLs are that you:

 Note Knowledge of HTML and CSS is also important for creating pages that host secure Trumba Connect spuds, but it is not sufficient.
 You must know a server scripting language.